-If you have questions or want more information about Global Field Studies, contact:
+If you have questions or want more information about Global Field Studies in General Education, Arts and Sciences, contact:

 International travel can change your life.
 That's the premise behind the College of Arts and Sciences' Global Field Studies Program in General Education, Arts and Sciences.

-Two Global Field studies international travel experiences have been organized for UB by WorldStrides International Discovery, well known as an educational travel agency and staffed by former educators, that tailors every trip to the interests and academic needs of student travelers.
+Several Global Field Studies in General Education, Arts and Sciences international travel experiences have been organized for UB by WorldStrides International Discovery, well known as an educational travel agency and staffed by former educators, that tailors every trip to the interests and academic needs of student travelers.

-London: Disraeli, Dickens and Darwin (March 14-22, 2015), in conjunction with three spring semester courses, including Evolutionary Psychology taught by John Bates, a Victorian literature course taught by Cheryl Wilson and a general education course (yet to be determined) taught by Daniel Page
+London: Disraeli, Dickens and Darwin (March 14-22, 2015), in conjunction with three spring semester courses, including Evolutionary Psychology taught by John Bates, a Victorian literature course taught by Cheryl Wilson and a general education course (yet to be determined).

-Planning for a third travel experience, to Germany during summer 2015, is nearing completion.
+Planning for a fourth travel experience, to Germany during summer 2015, is nearing completion.
 As soon as the itinerary has been established, we will communicate details.